hainoue/project_escooter/README.md

 # Data Processing
 ## Cleaning
 - E-scooter Trips 2020 Data
-  - Start date and end date are same for 476049 data of 630816 total data.
-Decided to use only the date part and save as TripDate.
+  - Start date and end date are the same for 476049 rows of 630816 total rows.
+Decided to use only the dates and save as TripDate.
   - Start community area name and end community area name cannot be null.
 Eliminated all the null data.
-  - Verified there are no null data in the fields included for final data.
+  - Verified that there are no null data in the fields included for final data.
 - National Weather Service Data:
-  - Modified the table by deleting unnecessary fields -- final table is with date, average temperature, precipitation, new snow, and snow depth.
+  - Modified the table by deleting unnecessary fields -- final table has the date, average temperature, precipitation, new snow, and snow depth.
   - "T" standing for trace--meaning less than the 0.01 inch measured for rain and snow.
-Decided to change it to 0.
+Decided to change "T" to 0.
 - CTA Ridership Data
-  - The field of "beggining month" changed from 'yyyy-mm-dd' to 'yyyy-mm' format, since dd is always 01, in order to make a connection with existing data.
+  - The field of "beginning month" is changed from 'yyyy-mm-dd' to 'yyyy-mm', since dd is always 01, to make a connection with existing data.

 ## Software Used
 - SQL
-  - Since the most of data consists more than 10,000 rows, SQL can organize it faster than the spreadsheet
+  - Because most of the data sets consisted of more than 10,000 rows, SQL could organize them faster than the spreadsheet.
   - [Sample Code](/sample.sql)
 - Excel
-  - National Weather Service database did not provide csv file.
-Manually copied and pasted the dataset from website to Excel spreadsheet.
+  - The National Weather Service database did not provide a csv file.
+Manually copied and pasted the dataset from the website to an Excel spreadsheet.
 ## Cleaned Data
 [Processed Data files](/Data_Cleaned)
 # Data Analysis
-- Community area witout rail stations tend to use e-scooter longer time/distance.
+- Districts witout rail stations tended to use e-scooters for a longer time/distance.
-- Community area with little bus usage tend to use e-scooter longer time/distance.
+- Districts with little bus usage tended to use e-scooters for a longer time/distance.
-- Almost 70% of trips are started and ended within the same community area.
+- Almost 70% of trips began and ended within the same district.
 - Temperature and e-scooter trip count are significantly correlated.
-- E-scooter was used more on the weekend compared to weekdays.
+- E-scooters were used more frequently on weekends compared to weekdays.
-- E-scooter was used more in the late afternoon around 3pm to 7pm.
+- E-scooters were used more frequently in the late afternoon, between 3pm and 7pm.

 # Data Visualization
 [Tableau Public](https://public.tableau.com/views/E-ScooterUsageinChicagofromAug_toDec_in2020/Dashboard1?:language=en-US&:display_count=n&:origin=viz_share_link)
 ## User Interactability
-- For the first two maps, it can show/hide rail and bus lines with filters on the right side.
+- For the first two maps, rail and bus lines can be shown or hidden with the filters on the right.

 # Conclusion
-This project can be a stepping stone for even broader analysis of micomobility usage and can be used by rental e-scooter vendors to make business decisions such as how to distribute their e-scooters and forecasting their usage.
-Although this project is completed, it still has points of improvement:
+This project can be a stepping stone for even broader analyses of micomobility usage and can be applied by rental e-scooter vendors to make business decisions such as how to distribute their e-scooters and forecast their usage.
+Although this project is completed, it has points of improvement:
-1. The data is from August to December in 2020--most recent available open-data.
-The effect of COVID-19 pandemic should be considered.
+1. The data is from August to December, 2020--the most recent available open-data.
+The effects of the COVID-19 pandemic should be explored.
-2. Datasize is limited, broader data with more months will be required to make more accurate analysis.
+2. Data size is limited; broader data with a longer timeframe is required to make more accurate analyses.
-3. More detailed metrics are needed and correlation should be presented with numbers.
+3. More detailed metrics should have been set and mentioned in the methodology.
+4. Incorporating numbers into the correlation visuals would have been helpful for a stronger analysis.

 Thank you for reading!